heremaps/gluecodium/docs/guide.md

 the users C++ implementation which subclass is returned.
 When the function is called from platform code the instance will be automatically wrapped.

-**Note:** As of now, there is no guarantee of pointer equality on platform side for the same wrapped C++ object.
+**Note:** As of now, there is no guarantee of pointer equality on transition from C++ to platform (i.e. the same C++ object returned twice to the platform side may be represented with different platform objects).

 Structs
 -------